mainulhossain123/mainulhossain123.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!, I’m Mainul, a Site Reliability Engineer focused on building dependable, scalable systems and simplifying complex cloud operations.
+Hello!
+I’m Mainul, a Site Reliability Engineer focused on building dependable, scalable systems and simplifying complex cloud operations.

 Currently, I work at [Optimizely](https://www.optimizely.com/) on the **Reliability/Platform Engineering** team, helping to implement and maintain cloud-native SaaS solutions for fast, scalable, and resilient infrastructure.
 Previously, I worked in the **Strategic Support Solutions** team within Technical Support Services, optimizing customer Azure environments and developing automation to reduce operational toil.